Landlords sometimes decide to sell with their tenants still in the property.

 Understanding the situation can help tenants manage their expectations.
 And it can make them feel more in control of their circumstances.

-Do I legally get first refusal on my landlord’s property?
+Do tenants get first refusal on my landlord’s property?

-Tenants only have a ‘right of first refusal’ to buy if this is included in the tenancy agreement, which is very rare.
+Tenants only have this if it’s included in the tenancy agreement, which is very rare.

-Tenants may want to negotiate with the landlord before the property is advertised.
+Tenants may want to negotiate with the landlord before the property is marketed.
 But the landlord has no obligation to accept any offer tenants make.

 Stricter tax rules